Eat, Pray, Love-erize Your Book!

 Which brings me back to you:

-What do you want your readers to think, and more importantly FEEL when reading your work?
-Do you want them to fall in love with your story through your intelligent wit and eye for minute detail?
-What about drawing them in through your whacky characters with all-too human frailties and challenges to overcome, or your deep sense of the earth and her creatures.
+Remember to hold in your heart the point of all this–what you want your readers to think, and more importantly FEEL, when reading your work… Do you want them to fall in love with your story through your intelligent wit and eye for minute detail?
+What about drawing them in through your whacky characters with all-too human frailties and challenges to overcome, or your deep sense of care for the earth and her fragile, beautiful creatures.
 You’ve got a style all your own, and it’s just as unique (and special) as your fingerprint.

 Whether it’s your suspenseful sense of timing and rhythm, your raw vulnerability, your salacious scenarios, or knowledge of all things artistic and historical—maybe even all of the above—use what’s uniquely yours.

 Start with the end in mind, and see where it takes you.
-And, let’s start a conversation (by leaving a comment below) about what you want readers to say about your writing in the near future.
-I’d also love to hear any inspirational testimonials you find in one of your favorite books!
+I’d love to know what you want readers to say about your writing in the future, and any inspirational testimonials you’ve found in your favorite books.